Economy of Iceland: Aluminium

-United States-based aluminium manufacturer Alcoa runs a plant near the town of Reyðarfjörður.
-The plant, known as Fjardaál (or "aluminium of the fjords"), has a capacity of 346,000 mtpy and was put into operation in April 2008.
+United States–based aluminium manufacturer Alcoa runs a plant near the town of Reyðarfjörður.
+The plant, known as Fjardaál (or "aluminium of the fjords"), has a capacity of 346,000 t/yr and was put into operation in April 2008.
 To power the plant, Landsvirkjun built Kárahnjúkar, a 690-MW hydropower station.
 The project was enormous in the context of the Icelandic economy, increasing total installed electric power capacity from under 1,600 MW to around 2,300 MW.

 According to Alcoa, construction of Fjardaál entailed no human displacement, no impact on endangered species, and no danger to commercial fisheries; there will also be no significant effect on reindeer, bird and seal populations.
 However, the project drew considerable opposition from environmentalist groups such as the World Wide Fund for Nature, which called on Alcoa to abandon the plan to build Fjardaál.
 In addition, Icelandic singer Björk was a notable early opponent to the plan; protesting the proposed construction, the singer's mother, Hildur Rúna Hauksdóttir, went on a hunger strike in 2002.

 Several other aluminium smelter projects have been planned.
 Between 2005 and 2011, Alcoa conducted a feasibility study for a second plant in Iceland near Húsavík.
-That plant was to have a 250,000 mtpy capacity, to be powered entirely by geothermal power, although later estimates showed a potential need for other sources of power.
+That plant was to have a 250,000 t/yr capacity, to be powered entirely by geothermal power, although later estimates showed a potential need for other sources of power.
 In October 2011, Alcoa announced its decision to cancel the Bakki project.
 In 2006, Nordurál signed a memorandum of understanding with two Icelandic geothermal power producers, Hitaveita Suðurnesja and Orkuveita Reykjavíkur, to purchase electricity for its own aluminium reduction project in Helguvík.
-The power supplied will initially support aluminium production of 150,000 mtpy, which will eventually grow to support 250,000 mtpy.
+The power supplied will initially support aluminium production of 150,000 t/yr, which will eventually grow to support 250,000 t/yr.